davaya/openc2-jadn/jadn-v2.0.md

 * The FieldIDs of a Choice(anyOf) type MUST be numbered sequentially starting at 1.
 * A value MUST be classified against the fields of a Choice(anyOf) type in field order and as an instance of the first matching field.
-* The `not` FieldOption MUST appear only in a Choice(allOf) type containing at least one field without a `not` option.

 ## 4.5 Type Inheritance